CPunch/Cosmo/README.md

 # Cosmo
 Cosmo is a portable scripting language loosely based off of Lua.
 Cosmo easily allows the user to extend the language through the use of Proto objects, which describe the behavior of Objects.
-For example the following is a simple Vector class which describes behavior for a Vector-like object.
+For example the following is a simple Vector Proto which describes behavior for a Vector-like object.

 ```
-class Vector
+proto Vector
     function __init(self)
         self.vector = {}
         self.x = 0